 But, before she could appear in public, priests always washed and oiled “Tefnut.”
 She was dressed in the best linen and her forehead was anointed with sacred oil.

-A lady ushers you away from Glaucus and his immortal fish.
-She is Mazu, the Chinese goddess of the sea.
+A lady ushers you away.
+She is Mazu, the Chinese sea goddess.
 Her kindness to people is well-known and, even today, her name is used to summon help.
 In the past, she was gifted with prophecy and warned sailors of bad weather.

 Mazu didn’t remove you from the barbeque grill just to get you away from that poor fish — she also needs a lifeguard to join her crew.